 - Students will wash/sanitize hands prior to entering the building, past the front office area.

-- Students will be expected to wear masks when entering the building
+- Students will wear masks upon entering the building.

 - Accompanying parents/guardians will remain in the main office area.

 - Parents who come in to the main building for more than just office information must secure an appointment with the office in advance.